 Upcoming ONBIDA Training Opportunities

-ONBIDA is excited to partner with Language Circle Enterprises to offer the online webinar/training “Framing Your ThoughtsTM Sentence Structure” this summer, and we are pleased to offer it at a special discount for Canadian educators: only CAD$50 plus materials/shipping!
+Based on the great feedback from last summer's course, ONBIDA is excited to partner again with Language Circle Enterprises to offer the online webinar/training “Framing Your ThoughtsTM Sentence Structure”, and we are pleased to offer it at a special discount for Canadian educators: only CAD$50 plus materials/shipping!